-In an ever-evolving machine learning space, new operations are regularly added to TensorFlow or PyTorch.
-Therefore, while converting a model to Core ML, an unsupported operation error may occur.
-These types of issues can be easily handled using composite operators.
+As machine learning continually evolves, new operations are regularly added to source frameworks such as TensorFlow and PyTorch.
+While converting a model to Core ML, you may encounter an unsupported operation.

-- Add the import statement and load the pre-trained model from this library:
+- Add the import statement and load the pre-trained model:

 from transformers import TFT5Model model = TFT5Model.from_pretrained('t5-small')